-If your form is received after the closing date of 11.59pm on Friday 26th June 2020 it will only be treated as on time for this School if you can provide evidence of a move of address into the priority circle by 11.59pm on Thursday 31st December 2020.
+If your form is received after the closing date of 11.59pm on Wednesday 30th June 2021 it will only be treated as on time for this school if you can provide evidence of a move of address into the priority circle by 11.59pm on Friday 31st December 2021.

 2.3.3.
-Candidate age:
+Candidate age

-If your son was born between 1st September 2009 and 31st August 2010 you may apply for him to sit the test for entry in September 2021.
-Parents may seek a place for their child outside of their normal age group if they believe their child has exceptional circumstances.
-Parents should refer to the Local Authority's "Educated out of year group request form" and guidance.
-Anyone considering making such an application for any year group should follow the relevant application process as detailed in this policy for that year group.
-The child will be tested in accordance with arrangements set out in the Policy and an admission decision taken will be taken by the Governing Body of the School as the Admissions Authority based on the circumstances of the case and with reference to the best interests of the child.
+If your daughter was born between 1st September 2010 and 31st August 2011 you may apply for her to sit the test for entry in September 2022.
+Parents / carers may seek a place for their child outside of their normal age group if they believe their child has exceptional circumstances.
+Parents / carers should refer to the Local Authority's "Educated out of Year Group request form" and guidance.
+Anyone considering making such an application for any Year Group should follow the relevant application process as detailed in this policy for that Year Group.
+The child will be tested in accordance with arrangements set out in the Policy and an admission decision will be taken by the Governing Body of the School as the Admissions Authority based on the circumstance of the case and with reference to the best interests of the child.

 Candidates may sit the Entrance Test once only.

 2.3.4.
-The Test:
+The Test

 The main 11+ testing sessions will be held in September, with both morning and afternoon sessions being organised, where this is required.
-Your son will only be invited to one testing session.
+Your daughter will only be invited to one testing session.